Skip to main content

 NOTE: Users can also import Ledger wallets into already existing Core extension wallets.
 For more information on how to do so, please check out this article.

-I access the Avalanche Wallet with a recovery phrase
+I accessed the Avalanche Wallet with a recovery phrase

 NOTE: Users can also import seed phrases into already existing Core extension wallets.
 For more information on how to do so, please check out this article.